Triangle

 Placements - school-based learning

 We have a very strong, collaborative partnership with the schools we work with.
-University tutors, school mentors and coordinators work closely with you, and each other, throughout the year to support and challenge you to develop into the best teacher you can be.
+University tutors, school mentors and coordinators work closely with you, and each other, throughout the year to support and challenge you to become the best teacher you can be.

 • a carefully structured programme to support your progress each term